In the Church of Scotland, we offer two different options, please read below to understand the difference between a Baptism and a blessing.

 - Do you promise, depending on the grace of God, to teach [child’s name] the truths and duties of the Christian faith; and by prayer and example to bring him/her up in the love, discipline and instruction of the Lord?

-In both services, the members of the congregation are also asked to take an appropriate vow.
+In both services, the members of our congregation are also asked to take an appropriate vow.
 In addition, you are welcome to invite a friend or family member to act as a godparent.
 This is entirely optional but has become increasingly popular in recent years.
 If godparents are present at the service, they would be asked to make a promise to support you in keeping your vows.

 What happens next?